faunalia/qnavigate/README.md

 ## QGIS plugin for meteo, dynamic routing, and navigation

 Each work package is independent of others, and some (in particular `QMeteo` and `Dynamic routing`) are of very general interest.
-The same approach can be useful in other context, e.g. paragliding (thanks Lene).
-Add more suggestions.
+The same approach can be useful in other context.
+The following packages are in logical order, not sorted by priority.
+Currently top priority is Paackage #4.

 ### Work package #1: QSea: load and style marine charts
 *on standby - new standards are coming, better wait*